 Walmart Grocery Pickup

 Truthfully, prior to using this service, I had not shopped at a Walmart store for YEARS.
-There were other grocery stores closer to my home, and I hated waiting in crazy long lines at Walmart because they only had two registers open on a Saturday.
+There were other grocery stores closer to my home, and I hated waiting in crazy long lines at Walmart because they only had two registers open.
 So I simply shopped elsewhere.

 In my experience, the associates have all been very friendly and helpful.
 Their substitution protocol seems a little less defined than Kroger’s, but they generally choose something fairly comparable.
 Like Kroger, they only charge you for the cheaper of the two items.
 They tell you at pickup if they had to make any substitutions, and you can decide if you want to keep the substituted item or not.

 The interface is easy to use and you can start your order online and then add to it throughout the week, as you think of things you need to purchase.
 I often use it instead of a dedicated shopping list.

 You may be familiar with Walmart’s Savings Catcher program, where you can enter information from your receipt into their website and they will check other area stores to see if prices for items you purchased are lower elsewhere.
 If so, they will “refund” you the difference.
 You can accumulate these refunds and have them added to a gift card, which you can then use for future purchases.
 Online grocery orders qualify for the Savings Catcher program, just like in-store purchases.
 It’s so easy!

-I will say that there have been a couple of times when I’ve arrived home to unload my groceries and have noticed that a produce item was not satisfactory.
+There have been a couple of times when I’ve arrived home to unload my groceries and have noticed that a produce item was not satisfactory.
 In those instances, I’ve called their customer service department and they have been very apologetic and have issued me a refund.
 I have been very pleased with the quality of their customer service.

 The Verdict: Convenient, easy to use, great selection, most cost-effective option.